Is this a commonly reported issue? I don’t think this has happened with any of mine

 maybe a touch from a skinny dremmel sanding bit on low speed?

 More great news on this topic.
-Upon dismantling my MX Clears for their top housings I had the genius idea of using the retooled tops on the Clears!
-Surely Cherry tops with Cherry stems should have the tolerances to accept fucking GMK keycaps.
+Upon dismantling my older MX Clears for their top housings, I had the genius idea of using the retooled Blue tops on the Clears!
+Surely Cherry tops with Cherry stems should have the tolerances to accept god damn GMK keycaps.
 Nope.
 You can force the cap’s stem to scrape/catch the top, and there is significant friction on the inside going all the way down.
-Soo… who speaks German and wants to write a scathing letter to Cherry thanking them for years of wasted stock?
+Soo… who speaks German and wants to write a scathing letter to Cherry?

 “Oh come on Lake, it can’t be that bad.
 At least we have Hyperglides with their new tooling.
 Maybe if you don’t swap third party stems they can be good.”

 Well here are some Hyperglides with GMK Hydro.
 That sharpie line was transferred to the keycap from the top housing.
 Everytime I check something with these curvy top housings I am disappointed.
 You can’t even using GMK on new Hyperglide switches, are you messing with us Cherry?